rmello4d/TheSustainableDeveloper/brainandmind.md

 How about our mind ?
 Is controlling our mind different than controlling our brain ?

-To begin with, lets agree that we understand the brain and mind in different ways by different cultural and religious traditions.
+To begin with, the brain and mind have different meanings by different cultural and religious traditions.

-Philosophy, psychology, religion and science will give you different answers.
+Philosophy, psychology, religion and science will give you different answers when trying to box these concepts.
 By consequence, trying to define them with precision is counter productive.

 It will be out of our scope to impose a definition that can settle the different views.
 Said that, it is possible to give some context to help us.
 Our goal is to create an organic understanding about the mind and brain relation.